Geographic Spines in the 2020 Census Disclosure Avoidance System

-\subsection{Linear Queries And Marginal Query Groups}
+\subsection{Linear Queries and Marginal Query Groups}

-The notation for each query $q(\cdot)$ in the preceding subsections is actually more general than required to describe the TDA.
-Specifically, the TDA only makes use of linear queries.
-We will define a \textit{linear query} as a linear map represented by a length $n$ vector, and a linear query answer as the inner product of a linear query and the histogram cell counts.
-Since we only consider linear queries from this point forward, we will sometimes refer to a linear query as a \textit{query} below.
-A \textit{query matrix} as the matrix representation of a collection of linear queries, \textit{i.e.}, a matrix defined by vertically stacking the length $n$ row vector representations of the collection of linear queries together.
+The notation for each query $q(\cdot)$ in the preceding subsections is more general than required to describe the DAS.
+Specifically, the DAS uses only linear queries.
+We define a \textit{linear query} as a linear map represented by a length $n$ vector, and a linear query answer as the inner product of a linear query and the histogram cell counts vector.
+Since we only consider linear queries from this point forward, we sometimes refer to a linear query simply as a \textit{query} below.
+We also define a \textit{query matrix} as the matrix representation of a collection of linear queries, \textit{i.e.}, a matrix defined by vertically stacking the length $n$ row vector representations of the collection of linear queries together.

-All elements of the linear queries used within the TDA have elements that are either zero and one, and they are defined so that each linear query answer provides an individual count for a marginal of the full histogram.
-It will be convenient to group the queries providing counts for the same marginal together, so we will define a \textit{query group} as the linear queries that provide counts for the same marginal, vertically stacked on top of one another.
-For example, suppose the schema of the original database is CENRACE $\times$ HISP $\times$ VOTINGAGE, where CENRACE and HISP indicate which of the 63 Census race combinations, and which of the two hispanicity levels, the respondent identified as, respectively, and VOTINGAGE indicates if the respondent is at least 18 years of age.\footnote{While we are using attributes that are part of the census, note that this example, and the queries in this section, are simply described in the context of a hypothetical survey that does not use a geographic spine.
-The linear query notation introduced here will be extended in the next section to account for the presence of the geographic spine.} In this case the CENRACE $\times$ VOTINGAGE query group is defined as the matrix
+All elements of the linear queries used within the DAS have elements that are either zero or one, and they are defined so that each linear query answer provides an individual count for a marginal of the full histogram.
+It is convenient to group the queries providing counts for the same marginal together, so we will define a \textit{query group} as the linear queries that provide counts for the same marginal, vertically stacked on top of one another.
+For example, suppose the schema of the original database is CENRACE $\times$ HISPANIC $\times$ VOTINGAGE, where CENRACE, HISPANIC, and VOTINGAGE indicate one of 63 census race combination categories, one of two ethnicity categories, and one of two age categories, respectively.\footnote{While we are using attributes that are part of the census, note that this example, and the queries in this section, are simply described in the context of a hypothetical survey that does not use a geographic spine.
+The linear query notation introduced here is extended in the next section to account for the presence of the geographic spine.} In this case, the CENRACE $\times$ VOTINGAGE query group matrix is defined as the matrix